-Michael Aurbach is a Professor of Art, Emeritus at Vanderbilt University (2016) in Nashville, TN.
-For the last three decades his socially inspired sculpture has addressed issues associated with identity, death, institutional power, and contemporary forms of scholarship.
+Michael Aurbach, Professor of Art, Emeritus, retired from Vanderbilt University in 2016.
+For the last four decades his socially inspired sculpture addressed issues associated with identity, death, institutional power, and contemporary forms of scholarship.
 He has been the recipient of numerous grants and awards.
 Among the institutions and foundations that have provided support for his work are the National Endowment for the Arts, the Southern Arts Federation, the Tennessee Arts Commission, Art Matters Inc., the Puffin Foundation, the Beren Foundation, and Vanderbilt University.
-Following a national competition, Aurbach was awarded the inaugural show of contemporary art at the Frist Center for the Visual Arts in Nashville in 2001.
+Following a national competition, Aurbach was awarded the inaugural show of contemporary art at the Frist Art Museum in Nashville in 2001.

 Since 1986 Aurbach has exhibited his sculpture in more than 80 solo shows and lectured about his work at more than 250 universities and cultural institutions.
 His work has been reviewed in such publications as Sculpture, Leonardo, World Sculpture News, Metalsmith, and Art Papers.